adibozzhanov/matrix-c-testing/README.md

+# Makefile commands

+	make clean

+Deletes the `_build` directory.

+	make run

+Runs your code

+	make build

+Builds the template code

+	make build DIR_NAME=<directory-name>

+Pass the directory of your matrix source code that is inside the `src` folder to specify which implementation you want to run.

+	make test

+Goes over each file in the testing repository and compiles it together with the template code.

+	make test DIR_NAME=<directory-name>

+Replaces the template matrix code with any other implementation in the `src` folder, and runs ALL tests on them.

 # Task Description

 For this exercise you will need to split into pairs.
 One of you will implement a matrix